ros-mobile-robots/ros-mobile-robots.github.io/docs/diffbot_perception.md

     PCL is released under the terms of the BSD license, and thus free for commercial and research use.

-When working with ROS we have to install required dependency using `ros-noetic-vision-opencv`.
+When working with OpenCV and ROS we have to install required dependency using `ros-noetic-vision-opencv`.
 This will install additional dependencies like OpenCV (`libopencv-dv`) and `ros-noetic-cv-bridge`.
 There is no need to install OpenCV from source or the Ubuntu binaries (deb package).

 If you want to use OpenCV without ROS you should consider installing it from [source using CMake](https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html).
 This will allow you to configure what features should be installed, e.g., example code.
+Otherwise you can install a pre compiled binary `libopencv-dev`.
+{: .notice }

+Similar to work with PCL and ROS you need to install the dependency `ros-noetic-perception-pcl`, which is the interface between ROS and PCL.

+To work with PCL without ROS you should consider installing it from [source using CMake](https://pointclouds.org/documentation/tutorials/building_pcl.html).
+This will allow you to configure what features should be installed, e.g., example code.
+Otherwise you can install a pre compiled binary `libpcl-dev`.
 {: .notice }